Calculates average response and differences in average response under counterfactual treatment policies.

 $$Q(\pi) := \sum_{w = 1}^{K}\textrm{E}\left[\pi(w)Y_t(w)\right]$$

-The user may specify a list of list of policies to be evaluated, under policy1
+The user may specify a list of list of policies to be evaluated, under policy1.

-Alternatively, they may estimate policy contrasts if policy0
+Alternatively, they may estimate policy contrasts if policy0 is provided:

 $$\Delta(\pi^1,\pi^2) := Q(\pi^1) - Q(\pi^2) $$